Skip to content ↓

 Times tables

 At the front of the reading record, you will also find a Times Tables Rock Stars username and password for your child.
 This is a fantastic website that the children can use to play games and earn points which in turn, reinforces and consolidates their knowledge of the times tables.
 Children should use this regularly so that they continue to develop and feel secure with their times tables, to support the work we will do with them in school.
-Year 4 children will be taking the statutory Multiplication Tables Check in the summer term and it is expected that most children will know their times tables up to 12 times by this point.
+Year 4 children will be taking the statutory Multiplication Tables Check in Term 6 and it is expected that most children will know their times tables up to 12 times by this point.

 KEY DATES – Please see separate letter for trip details